 12. Participate in a Virtual Fundraiser

-You may not be able to pound the pavement in a 5K right now, but you can still raise money through a virtual fundraiser.
+Even if you may not be able to pound the pavement in a 5K right now, but you can still raise money through a virtual fundraiser.
 Find a cause you care about online or create your own with a Go Fund Me page.
 Organize a canned food or coat collection drive in your neighborhood and volunteer to pick up and drop off collected items.

 13. Donate to a Cause You Care About